chrisguida/cln-plugin-tutorial/README.md

 This repo will not do anything useful if you don't click the link above.

-Go to the top left and open the sidebar and open the file

 You will need to enter one of the commands below in the shell tab to let the tutorial know whether you would like to build a Python plugin or a Rust plugin.

 - If you would like to work in **Python**, rename the `.tutorial-python` directory to `.tutorial`, or create a symlink like so: